sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 one another than ``drugjoyzepam`` and ``therapyCBT``.
 However, you and I know better.
 At this stage we’re not at all interested in determining whether these two contrasts are individually significant.
-We just want to know if there’s an “overall” effect of drug.
+We just want to know if there’s an “overall” effect of ``drug``.
 That is, what *we* want jamovi to do is to run some kind of “model comparison” test, one in which the two “drug-related” contrasts are lumped together for the purpose of the test.
 Sound familiar?
 All we need to do is specify our null model, which in this case would include the ``CBTtherapy`` predictor, and omit both of the drug-related variables, as in :numref:`fig-factorialanova11`\.